2016 United States Senate elections: Post-election changes

-One Republican died during the 115th Congress.
-Two Republicans and one Democrat resigned.
-All were replaced by appointees.
-In Alabama, a 2017 special election was held prior to the 2018 Senate elections for the remainder of the Class 2 term, where Democrat Doug Jones won the special election to succeed Republican appointee Luther Strange, who lost nomination to finish the term.
+One Republican resigned shortly after the start of the 115th Congress, and another Republican resigned during the 115th Congress for health reasons.
+Initially, all were replaced by Republican appointees.
+One Republican died during the 115th Congress and was replaced by a Republican appointee.
+One Democrat resigned during the 115th Congress and was replaced by a Democratic appointee.
+In Alabama, a 2017 special election was held prior to the 2020 Senate elections for the remainder of the Class 2 term, where Democrat Doug Jones won the special election to succeed Republican appointee Luther Strange, who lost nomination to finish the term.
+In addition, one Republican died during the 115th Congress and was replaced by a former Senator who was appointed at that Congress.